statikowsky/mutant/mutant-doc/quickstart/quickstart.md

    object UserController {
-     val get          = act { "Sry no users here yet!" } // will map to GET  /user/:id val create       = act { "Nothing to update yet!" } // will map to POST /user val @Get summary = act { "Nothing to do here :(!" } // will map to GET  /user/summary }
+     val get          = act { "Sry no users here yet!" } // will map to GET  /user/:id val create       = act { "Nothing to update yet!" } // will map to POST /user
+     @Get val summary = act { "Nothing to do here :(!" } // will map to GET  /user/summary

+     @Post @Path("/details/:shirt/nonsensical/")
+     val nonsensical M.(String, DetailsDto) -> Any = {
+     	shirt, detailsDto -> "What are you doing?"
+     }
+   }
 ```

+Controller discovery has a bit more options that allow you to customize the mapping of routes in your controllers.
 See [mutant-controller-discovery]() docs for more information.